508-dev/discord-bot-one/README.md

 ## Adding New Features

-The bot automatically loads all feature files from `bot/features/`.
+The bot automatically loads all cog files from `bot/cogs/`.
 To add new functionality:

-1. Copy the example: `cp bot/features/example_feature.py bot/features/my_feature.py`
+1. Copy the example: `cp bot/cogs/example_cog.py bot/cogs/my_cog.py`
 2. Modify the class name and add your commands
-3. Restart the bot - your feature loads automatically
+3. Restart the bot - your cog loads automatically

 Each feature is implemented as a Discord.py "Cog" (framework term) that can include:
 - **Commands** (`@commands.command()`)